 Drinking water is not 100% free of microorganisms.
 Pathogens (legionella, pseudomonads, E. coli) can also be present in cold water in low concentrations.
 This is harmless to health until these microorganisms multiply beyond a critical limit.

-If a drinking water system is contaminated with germs and neither operational nor constructional measures to eliminate their cause are possible, continuous drinking water disinfection according to german DVGW worksheet W 557 can be helpful.
+If a drinking water system is contaminated with microorganisms and neither operational nor constructional measures to eliminate their cause are possible, continuous drinking water disinfection according to german DVGW worksheet W 557 can be helpful.
 Chlorine dioxide is expressly included among the approved agents according to § 11 of the drinking water ordinance.